Brian1226/Priority-Queue/Specification.md

 ## Alternate Sequences

-The user selects the "Cancel" option instead, and the note is therefore not downloaded.
+4. The user selects the "Cancel" option instead
+    * The note doesn't get downloaded.

 ### Alternate Trigger

-Upon selecting the "Download" option, the user selects the "Cancel" option.
+* Upon selecting the "Download" option, the user selects the "Cancel" option.

 ### Alternate Postconditions

-The note is not successfully downloaded into the users' device.
+* The note is not successfully downloaded into the users' device.

 ***